slyduda/konnect-team-interview-frontend-exercise/README.md

 #### Kongponents

-Added Kongponents to get more familiar with the the components available.
+Added Kongponents to get more familiar with the components available.
 I opted to only use the KIcons in the navbar and the KInput for the search to mainly utilize Tailwind based components that I had available to showcase more setup notation composition API.

 - Pros